 What is a graduate apprentice in early learning and childcare?

 This graduate apprenticeship (GA) in ELC is part of the broader family of apprenticeships and provide work-based learning opportunities.
 The GA provides individuals with the opportunity to access employment while gaining the required knowledge, skills and values to work as a practitioner in ELC.
-Individuals who take part in the GA are able to access the same learning opportunities as those who take the traditional route of direct entry into college or university.
+Individuals who take part in the GA can access the same learning opportunities as those who take the traditional route of direct entry into college or university.

 The GA in ELC is at SCQF level 9.
 Content of this GA is based on the newly developed Standard for Early Learning and Childcare and includes meta skills.
 These are the skills everyone needs as a learner and a practitioner.